KacperKaszuba0608/OCIAD1-Analysis/README.md

     └───EigenMS.zip
 ```

-This repository contains the statistical analysis of the distributions of the mass spectrometry samples.
-To see the result you should clone this repository to your own local machine, extract the `EigenMS.zip`
+To see the result you should clone this repository to your own local machine,
+extract the `EigenMS.zip` folder, create some folders like `data` and inside of
-folder, set the working directory to `OCIAD1-Analysis` and then run the files.
+it a `cleaned` folder, set the working directory to `OCIAD1-Analysis` and then
+run the files.

 ## Proteomics analysis